AinsleyNealColina/Colina-2ECEA-PA4/README.md

 plt.show()
 `

-The code generates a Seaborn bar chart comparing the average grades (Average) of students grouped by their hometown (Hometown) from the DataFrame df, with a 10×6 figure size, no error bars, and a descriptive title.
+The code generates a Seaborn bar chart comparing the average grades (Average) of students grouped by their hometown (Hometown) from the DataFrame df, with a 10×6 figure size, no error bars, and a descriptive title.(With the help of matplotlib.pyplot and seaborn)

 <img width="481" height="310" alt="image" src="https://github.com/user-attachments/assets/a6d415bb-d790-4e32-b82b-04c17ba2cbee" />